RhysEJF/RhysEJF/README.md

 You can just build things now!
 I know this because I've lived it.

 I am activly adopting AI across my whole life.
-From [startups](https://askrally.com/) to designing a [custom gravel bike](https://howlerbikes.com/), things I might not have dare attempt before.
+From [startups](https://askrally.com/) to designing a [custom gravel bike](https://howlerbikes.com/), things I might not have dared attempt before.
 It's become a daily practise.
 And I love it!

 That's the future of work I believe in.
 Not just "doing your job faster," but discovering who you can become when the old barriers fall away.